flowardco/loyalty-station-ios-sdk/README.md

 ## Getting started

-Gamiphy SDK needs to be initialized, you can do that by calling the initialize methid as shown below, and pass some required data / parameters that you can get after you signup for an account at Gamiphy. kinldy note the initilize method below.
+Gamiphy SDK needs to be initialized, you can do that by calling the initialize method as shown below, and pass some required data/parameters that you can get after you signup for an account at Gamiphy. kindly note the initialize method below.

 ```swift
 GamiphySDK.shared.initialize(botID: "", hMacKey: "", clientID: "")